 Ohio can get creepy.
-Everyone has a story, something they saw in the woods or the side of the road, something they can’t explain.
+Everyone has a story, something they saw in the woods or the side of the road.
+Something they can’t explain.

-But what you may not know is that according to cryptozoologists, Ohio is a bit of a hotbed for creature activity.
+But what you may not know is that according to cryptozoologists, Ohio is a hotbed for creature activity.
 From Bigfootesque creatures to massive, kidnapping reptiles to all other things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.

 Loveland Frog Men

 In 1955, a man was traveling through Loveland, Ohio, when he saw three mysterious creatures.
 Of course, the story has many versions, so he either saw them near Branch Hill OR over/under a bridge on the Little Miami River.
 The unnamed man claims that he saw the figures, which were about 3-4 feet tall, conversing with one another.
 The creatures had leathery skin and the faces of frogs.
-In addition to their amphibian attributes, they also had a wand that they waved over their head, which naturally scared the passerby.
+In addition to their amphibian attributes, they also had a wand that they waved over their heads, which naturally scared the passerby.